Dallas-Makerspace/RFID-Interlock-Hardware/Manual/RFID_Design&Contruction.md

 KERNEL="video0", SUBSYSTEM="video4linux" and KERNELS="1:1.2.4:1.0".

-# 6RFID Reader I/O Assignment
+# 6 RFID Reader I/O Assignment

 We need to reliably locate the USB RFID reader.
 The commodity USB RFID readers are mostly based on the Sycreader chipset by RFID Technology Co., Ltd. The problem is that most are not serialized, and offer many different ID strings.